spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

   </div>
 </figure>

-_Male Half-Elf Fighter_
+_Lawful Neutral Half-Elf Fighter_

-- Balding, sloppy uniform
-- Stubborn, put-upon
-- Sounds like Sheriff Andy from True Blood
-- Can be found in Command

-In theory, the Commander runs the station, but in reality nearly every decision can be overruled by the Director in the name of ratings, leaving the Commander as a sort of sockpuppet.
+In theory, the Commander runs the station, but in reality nearly every decision can be overruled by the Director in the name of ratings, leaving the Commander as a sort of figurehead.
 He chafes at this situation, and feels disrespected.

-Most of all, however, he’s under pressure from Corporate to end the open combat on the station so they can resume the profitable business of space tourism.
-He secretly thinks Corporate would back him moving against the Director as long as ratings didn’t drop too badly, if it restored tourism.
-Still, he won’t move unless he’s sure it won’t blow up in his face.
+Most of all, he’s under pressure from Corporate to end the open combat on the station so they can resume the profitable business of space tourism.
+He secretly thinks Corporate would back him moving against the Director as long as ratings didn’t drop too badly and it restored tourism.
+Still, he won’t act unless he’s confident it will work out in his favor.

+**Personality.** Pessimistic, stressed, put-upon.

-**Quote:** _“This shit’s all gonna blow back on me, I just know it.”_
+**Quote.** _“This shit’s all gonna blow back on me, I just know it.”_

 <aside class="block-torn-paper">

 **Quest: Remove the Professor & the Director:** The Commander thinks he’s found the perfect solution.
-Rather than letting the Director continue their awful broadcasts or allowing the Professor to shut down access to the portal, he wants to use the portal for history tourism.
+Rather than letting the Director continue their awful broadcasts or allowing the Professor to shut down access to the portal, he wants to end the gladiator program and use the portal for history tourism.
 He’s got a proposal put together, but doesn’t dare send it, or someone else will take credit for it.
-If your group can remove both the Director and the Professor, however, he can make his pitch to corporate, and expect their backing.
+If you can remove both the Director and the Professor, however, he can make his pitch to corporate, and expect their backing.
 In return, he will send you back to the past.
-The gladiator program will continue, but less bloodthirsty, and the dip in ratings will be made up for by tourist revenue.

 </aside>